ecaha/mikrok8s-hyperv/things/kubevirt.md

 ```

 ## Set environment

-We need to prepare our kubernetes management environment.
-So we get kubeconfig from the server and we will store it locally.
+We need to prepare our kubernetes management environment on local Windows 11 machine.
+We get kubeconfig from the server and we will store it locally.
+Also we set KUBECONFIG environment variable to point towards cluster.

 On the remote host execute
 ```bash
 sudo microk8s config